Blog Post

 Best Design Handoff Tools for 2026: The Complete Guide

 Design handoff tools get specs from designers to developers.
 But handoff fails when nobody verifies the build matches the design.
+According to Zeroheight's 2025 Design Systems Report, design token adoption jumped from 56% to 84% in one year, yet handoff breakdowns remain the top pain point.
 This guide covers the best design handoff tools for 2026, where each fits in the workflow, and the post-handoff verification step most teams skip.

 What Is a Design Handoff Tool?